CSCfi/csc-user-guide/docs/apps/lammps.md

 srun lmp_puhti -in loop.lammps -partition 24x5
 ```

 The above example runs an umbrella sampling simulation of ethanol adsorption on a NaCl surface in accordance with [this LAMMPS tutorial](https://lammpstutorials.github.io/tutorials/tutorial06.html).
 The simulation consists of 24 iterations where the ethanol molecule is gradually pulled closer to the surface.
 These 24 iterations are all run concurrently using 5 MPI tasks each, which is specified in the batch script as `-partition 24x5`.
-The number of processors must add up to the amount requested, in this case 3 full Puhti nodes (120 cores).
-In general, the partitions do not have to be of equal size, but one could for example specify `-partition 3x30 20 10` for 3 partitions of 30 cores, one of 20 cores and one of 10 cores (3 Puhti nodes).
+The number of processors must add up to the amount requested, in this case 3 full Puhti-rhel7 nodes (120 cores).
+In general, the partitions do not have to be of equal size, but one could for example specify `-partition 3x30 20 10` for 3 partitions of 30 cores, one of 20 cores and one of 10 cores (3 Puhti-rhel7 nodes).
 This does of course not make sense for jobs where the subtasks are virtually identical such as here.

 If the `-partition` switch is used one needs to replace the usual `index` and `loop` variable styles used in the input of sequential simulations.
 The corresponding styles compatible with multi-partition jobs are `world`, `universe` and `uloop`.
 For further details, see the LAMMPS documentation on [running multiple simulations from one input script](https://docs.lammps.org/Howto_multiple.html), the [partition switch](https://docs.lammps.org/Run_options.html#partition) and [variable styles compatible with multi-partition jobs](https://docs.lammps.org/variable.html).